emvaugh2/Azure-Group-Entra-ID/README.md

 ![Image](IDGroup10.png)

-Click Create and you shoudl have a new user named `Cloud Intern Mentor`.
+Click Create and you should have a new user named `Cloud Intern Mentor`.

 ![Image](IDGroup11.png)